 The frontend refers to the client side of a cloud computing structure.
 Put simply, the frontend pertains to everything that users interact with.
 Cloud client architecture or the frontend consist of the following key subcomponents:

 1. The application or software are typically web browsers or native applications, which have frontend and backend layers.
 The frontend of an application or software functions as the presentation layer.
 The user interface (UI) of any given application is what users directly interact with.

 2. The client device is the hardware being used by the end user.
-In cloud computing, the processing load is borne more by the cloud than the client-side device.
+In the cloud computing model, the processing load is borne more by the cloud than the client-side device.

 The backend, in a cloud environment architecture, refers to the very cloud itself.
-The backend systems enable the frontend to function.
+The backend systems enable the frontend of cloud architecture to function.

 Cloud service vendors build and develop these backend systems that businesses pay for to host and manage their respective systems, applications, data, and other digital assets.